bitcart/bitcart-blog/content/articles/bitcartcc-version-0610-is-out.md

 BitcartCC Version 0.6.1.0 is out!
 Better search engine, theming support, better store UI and more!

-This release contains quite a few bugfixes and new changes, but doesn't contain any breaking changes
+This release contains quite a few bugfixes and new changes, but almost doesn't contain any breaking changes

+See migration guide below if you have any issues

 During this release we started our efforts to localize and improve customization of BitcartCC parts.